-- F.14.3.6 In case of a tie in the Best Rookie award, the deciding order is based on the following scores until a tie-breaker is found: - Best MS1 award score. - F.14.3.7 In case of a tie in the MotoStudent Fair Play award or in the Excellence Showcase award, the Organization will apply the tie-breaker methodology that it considers and justifies.

-F.14.3.8 In case of a tie still remaining after applying their tie-breaker, the jury will select the awarded team.
-F.14.3.9 The tie-breaker is applied only to the awarded teams.
+- F.14.3.7 In case of a tie in the MotoStudent Fair Play award or in the Excellence Showcase award, the Organization will apply the tie-breaker methodology that it considers and justifies. - F.14.3.8 In case of a tie still remaining after applying their tie-breaker, the jury will select the awarded team. - F.14.3.9 The tie-breaker is applied only to the awarded teams.
 The score classification is not affected by the tie-breaker decision.

-F.14.4 General considerations F.14.4.1 The economic and material value of each award will be published by the Organization to all registered teams.
-F.14.4.2 No award can be shared or transferred to other team.
-F.14.4.3 The Organization reserves the right to add new awards through the development of the MotoStudent International Competition F.14.4.4 In the event that a test is declared null or canceled, the organization reserves the right to declare a new points distribution for that test.
+F.14.4 General considerations

+- F.14.4.1The economic and material value of each award will be published by the Organization to all registered teams. - F.14.4.2 No award can be shared or transferred to other team. - F.14.4.3 The Organization reserves the right to add new awards through the development of the MotoStudent International Competition - F.14.4.4In the event that a test is declared null or canceled, the organization reserves the right to declare a new points distribution for that test.